phetsims/qa/documentation/qa-book.md

 4. Make sure you can pause the simulation.
 5. Make sure you can resume the simulation.

+#### Game Up/Snap Thought Test

+To test the Game Up harness, do the following:

+1. Enter `http://phettest.colorado.edu/aqua/html/gameup-harness.html` in the url (this may change).
+2. Add a querry parameter that includes the url of sim being tested `?sim=https://phet-dev.colorado.edu/html/sim/#.#.#-dev.#/phet/sim.html`.
+3. Add a second querry parameter (with a second `?` rather than a `&`) that looks like `?gameUpLogging&gameUp&gameUpTestHarness`.
+Order matters and these should be after step 2.
+4. Open the console.
+It should say: `Enabled Game Up Camera`, `Posted captureReady, number of checks #`, and `GameUpCaptureReady`.
+5. The number of checks should be low.
+If over 10 there is likely an issue.
+6. Make sure you can press the capture button and get a screenshot.
+The console should say `Sent image`.

 #### HTML Download Test

 To perform the HTML download test, do the following: